Cheat Sheet #day16 - kubectl Commands

 Get Resource Status:

-kubectl get RESOURCE_TYPE RESOURCE_NAME
+kubectl get RESOURCE_TYPE RESOURCE_NAMEDescribe Resource:

 kubectl describe RESOURCE_TYPE RESOURCE_NAME